kuglimon/dotfiles/README.md

 For any configuration where possible at the end they should load a file with suffix `.local`.
 I might have custom configuration, which should not end up in `git`.
 Like client specific env variables in `.zshenv.local`.

+#### NixOS

+In parallel I'm testing and dual booting NixOS.
+Dotfiles might be broken on arch.